How to introspect dead-letter queues in RabbitMQ

 How to throttle messages while re-publishing them with RabbitMQ

 When re-publishing messages using RabbitGUI, you might want to avoid overwhelming your RabbitMQ server with too many messages at once.
 This is especially important if you are dealing with a large number of messages in your dead-letter queue.
+You can do this by enabling "Throttling" in the modal and choosing the desired rate.

 Screenshot throtling messages rabbit mq